survival/donation-system-web/README.md

 # Readme

-The web app for Survival's donation system.
+This is a web app for Survival's donation system.

 This project uses the [donation system gem](https://github.com/survival/donation-system).
 It is recommended to read the instructions in the gem's README, in particular regarding the credentials needed to run the app.